Guide to YouTube Removals

 How to tell why a video was blocked:

-1. The easiest way to tell why your video was blocked is often just to go to your My Videos panel and click on the link to the video, which will then bring up an error message in a red bar across the top of the screen, which will often say why it was blocked.
+1. The easiest way to tell why your video was blocked is often just to go to your Video Manager panel and click on the link to the video, which will then bring up an error message which will say why it was blocked.
+You may also have gotten an email from YouTube telling you why the video was blocked.

 What you can do about it:

 2. Content ID Match - YouTube's Content ID system automatically scans videos as they are uploaded for copyrighted material and blocks access to videos containing material which copyright owners have told YouTube to block.
-This system may either block access to a video entirely, or merely mute the audio, in which case the video will still be playable but with no sound.
-Because this system blocks all uses of copyrighted content indiscriminately, there is a high chance it will block material that is in fact "fair use" under U.S. copyright law, and you can easily get your video restored by disputing the content ID.
+This system may either block access to a video entirely, or merely mute the audio (depending on whether there is a video or audio match), in which case the video will still be playable but with no sound.
+Alternatively, Content ID may "monetize" videos, in which case adds will play next to the video and the copyright owner will get a share of the ad revenue.
+Monetized videos are also often blocked from viewing on mobile devices and sometimes blocked from being embedded on other websites.
+Because this system blocks all uses of copyrighted content indiscriminately, there is a high chance it will block material that is in fact "fair use" under U.S. copyright law, and you can easily get your video restored by disputing the content ID match.
+The copyright claimant is then given the chance to "confirm" or "reinstate" their claim, which you can then appeal using a second dispute process.
+If the copyright claimant still disagrees with your dispute, they can then file a DMCA notice against your video, invoking the DMCA notice and counter-notice process described below.

-3. DMCA Takedown Notice - This is where copyright owners have filed a formal demand with YouTube that your specific video be taken down because it infringes their copyright.
-While content ID matches are entirely automatic and are also restored automatically, if a video was blocked by a DMCA notice it (at least usually) means that an actual lawyer has looked at your video and decided it is infringing.
-Contesting these are thus more likely to result in a lawsuit if the copyright owner is really serious about keeping your video off YouTube.
+3. DMCA Takedown Notice/Copyright Strike - This is where copyright owners have filed a formal demand with YouTube that your specific video be taken down because it infringes their copyright.
+While content ID matches are entirely automatic and are also restored automatically, if a video was blocked by a DMCA notice it (at least usually) means that an actual person has looked at your video and decided it is infringing.
+Contesting these is thus somewhat more likely to result in a lawsuit if the copyright owner is really serious about keeping your video off YouTube.
 However as mentioned above, no regular YouTube user has ever been sued over a video.
 The process for getting a video restored that was blocked by this method is considerably more complicated, since you have to file a formal DMCA Counter-notice.
-The copyright owner then has 10-14 business days to notify YouTube that they intend to sue you to seek an injunction against your video, otherwise they will restore the video.
+The copyright owner then has 10-14 business days to notify YouTube that they intend to sue you to seek an injunction against your video; otherwise they will restore the video.
+Unless you file a counter-notice, DMCA notices result in a copyright strike on your account.
+While these usually expire after six months, if you get three copyright strikes within that time, your account will be terminated.
+As long as there is an active strike on your account, you may be unable to upload videos longer than 15 minutes, post unlisted or Creative Commons licensed videos, or appeal reinstated Content ID claims.

 • PDF